mvranovsky/JetsAtLHC/README.md

 <pre><code> ./jetGenerator </pre></code>

-The output is the *jetGen.root* file, which contains a TTree and a correlation plot of rapidity and azimuthal angle.
+The output is the *jetGen.root* file, which contains a TTree which holds important information about the events and a correlation plot of rapidity and azimuthal angle.

 ## FastJet
+FastJet program is designed to find jets